vanthinh91/maguttiCms/README.md

 open source multilingual laravel 5.5 CMS

 ## Version
-5.5 DEV
+5.5

-magutti Cms  is released using laravel 5.5 dev version that require PHP 7
+magutti Cms is released using laravel 5.5

 ### How to Install